When gardening in our backyard, the plants and the flowers take center stage.

-The Cordyline is outstanding and durable plants used for their striking foliage.
-When mature the crown of its palmlike leaves sit atop a cane or trunk which may grow to a height of to 12 ft. or more outdoors in warm climates.
+When mature the crown of its palmlike leaves sits atop a cane or trunk which may grow to a height of 12′ ft. or more outdoors in warm climates.

 They make excellent upright potted specimens for use on decks and the patio.